rfitak/Mexican_Wolf_SNPs/MW-data-processing.md

 mv tmp MW.het
 ```

 Unfortunately, the output file just describes the number of observed and expected homozygous loci.
-We can calculate actual heterozygosity in R.
+We can calculate actual heterozygosity in R then build a simple linear regression to describe the relationship between heterozygosity and birthdate.

 ```R
 # Load data